berkeleybop/berkeleybop.github.io/best_practice.md

 - Use formatted templates where appropriate (grants, papers)
 - Use Paperpile for citations / reference management (you have access via the lab)
 - Give documents meaningful names (e.g., not just "meeting")--assume that most people will find the doc via search rather than by going through the folder hierarchy
+    - don't use camelcase or underscores in google doc names, it hinders search
 - Use a rolling agenda/notes doc, rather than one doc per meeting
+    - most recent first
+    - ISO-8601 >> human readable dates >> anything else
+    - The auto @today feature is useful
 - always have a google doc for every meeting you are in
 - include a link to the rolling doc in calendar invites
 - include the Zoom / videoconference link in the rolling notes doc
 - organize google docs in the relevant folder depending on what project is funding the work
 - understand how navigation works for google docs
-- make visible to all by default
+- make visible to all by default, unless sensitive
 - include links to slides of general relevance from project repos
 - favour TSV+github over google sheets
    - workflows clearly favor sheets